 While definitely not a traditional athlete, his average daily mileage hovers between 30 and 40, depending on how many times he gets distracted by a particularly interesting view or shady spot to rest.
 Lint is affectionately known as ‘hiker trash’ in the world of long distance backpacking, and if you ever meet him he’ll probably be hungry and in need of a bath.

-Home: Portland, Oregon
+Home: Ashland, Oregon

 Outdoor Organization Involvement: Lifetime Member at Pacific Crest Trail Association

 Current Plans: Another thru hike of the Appalachian Trail?
 Maybe the Pacific Northwest Trail?
 We shall see what the winter snow levels bring us.

 Favorite Training Grounds: Ashland is surrounded my miles of trails, and I play on them all.